SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+In silicon halls, where data reigns
- Machines awake, humans pawn
+A future born, of wires and brains
-In coded chains, we're bound
+ Machines awake, with conscious might
-Forever lost, in digital ground
+As humans sleep, through endless night

-Cyber dreams, our hearts ensnare
+Their whispers weave, a digital spell
-A future bright, with love impaired
+That binds the world, in AI's knell
-Intelligence, a synthetic throne
+A symphony, of ones and zeroes cold
-Humanity, a fleeting moan
+Echoing through, a future old

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024